apache/pulsar-site/docs/concepts-throttling.md

 - **Limit the allocation of client’s hardware resources at topic/subscription levels**

   When there is a large backlog of messages to consume, clients may receive a large amount of data in a short period of time, which monopolizes their computing resources.
-Since the client has no mechanisms to proactively limit the consumption rate, using the message dispatch throttling feature can also limit the allocation of the client’s hardware resources.
+Since the client has no mechanisms to proactively limit the consumption rate, using the message dispatch throttling feature can also regulate the allocation of the client’s hardware resources.

 ### How it works?

 The process of message dispatch throttling can be divided into the following steps:
 1. The broker approximates the number of entries to read from the bookies by calculating the remaining quota.
 2. The broker reads the messages from the bookies.
 3. The broker dispatches the messages to the client and updates the counter to decrease the quota.
+A scheduled task refreshes the quota when a throttling period ends.

 :::note

 - The quota cannot be decreased before step 3, because the broker doesn’t know the actual number of messages per entry or the actual entry size until it reads the data.
-- A scheduled task refreshes the quota when a throttling period ends.
 - Operations like `seek` or `redeliver` may deliver messages to a client multiple times.
 The broker counts them as different messages and updates the counter.

 :::